Tutorial: ethereum

 For retrieving transactions containing Whiteflag messages from the blockchain, these parameters may be provided, otherwise default values are used:

-• blockRetrievalInterval: the time in milliseconds between data retrieval intervals; the default is 6000 ms
+• blockRetrievalInterval: the time in milliseconds before the Ethereum listener tries to retireve the next block; the default is 6000 ms

 • blockRetrievalStart: the starting block from where to retrieve transactions; if 0 (default) the API resumes a number of blocks before the highest block as configured below